rayyan17/jobAnalytics_and_search/README.md

 <br> <i>
 survey_results_public.csv</i> contains information about developers on StackOverflow.
 It has 129 columns with various useful info like his hobbies, skillset, education, employment etc.<br>

+## 4. Choice of Tools and Technologies:
+In order to explain the choice of tools and technologies for this project it is important to understand the data resources.

+1. Data Resources are not limited to LinkedIn, Indeed, Glassdoor or StackOverflow.
+As the project grows further we will be adding more data sources like monster.com or frm other job info platforms.
+2. Each of these resources have a complex schema with raw data that needs extensive processing and cleaning.

+Both of the above 2 points can be much easily cater by the **PySpark**.
+With spark architecture we can deal with heavy loads of data, pre-processing and cleaning because of Lazy Evaluation.
+It also has an NLP based packages that can help in text processing.
+Also as soon as we need more computation we can just increase the slave nodes.

+**S3** will acts as our staging platform as well as a permanent storage for the data coming from multiple resources.
+S3 is a cheap storage and will be best to use in this data extensive pipeline.

+**Redshift** will be used to shift processed data  by PySpark to corresponding tables.
+This way Business Analytics team can easily use OLAP queries on those tables.

+**Airflow** will play a very important role in keeping our data stores updated.
+Each day we get thousands of jobs update in platforms like LinkedIn, Glassdoor etc. Airflow will make sure that we maintain most recent data in our data stores.

 ## 3. Project Flow:
 The project is divided into multiple modules:<br>